 - Provides consistent, active supervision of individual, small groups, and whole groups of students throughout daily programming in the classroom or during non-instructional time.
 Performs safety searches of students as directed.
 Monitors student interactions during the instructional day.

 - Maintains active supervision of assigned students in specialized times and settings including: alcove areas, in-school suspension, seclusion area, and before/after school detention.

 - Under the direction of, or in conjunction with the teacher, carries out a variety of individual, small group, or whole groups instructional activities to implement academic, social, vocational/life skills, health/safety, technological and recreational curriculum including motivational support and reinforcement of student efforts and achievements.

 - Assists with the assessment of student performance as well as collecting and organizing behavioral data regarding student performance on an ongoing basis.
 Attends student IEP conferences as directed.

 - Tracks attendance and other daily student needs.
 May have contact with parents, guardians, former teachers, and administrators, and community agencies as directed.

 - Participates in direct behavioral/social/interpersonal skills instruction with students throughout the course of daily programming.
 Observes, records and provides consistent behavioral feedback to students in accordance with the program “Behavior Management Level System”.
 Assists with the tabulation and management of paperwork related to student Level System point sheets.

-- Monitors student health/hygiene and responds according to established program procedures.
+- Monitor student health/hygiene and respond according to established program procedures.

-- As directed by the teacher and/or Program Administrator, prepares instructional and programming materials; assists with correcting/grading student assignments; orders, schedules, and performs record keeping of student and classroom materials; assists with the utilization of technical equipment; and coordinates classroom activities.
+- As directed by the teacher and/or Director, prepares instructional and programming materials; assists with correcting/grading student assignments; orders, schedules, and performs record keeping of student and classroom materials; assists with the utilization of technical equipment; and coordinates classroom activities.

 - Shares in the overall responsibility for maintenance of facilities as well as the health and safety of the school environment.